1. Install Shade Sails or Cloth

 4. Set Up a Misting System

+A misting system cools the surrounding air using evaporative cooling.
+Install a hose-based mister around the coop or run to lower temperatures without soaking the birds.
 Aim misters at shade cloths, the coop roof, or the run’s perimeter to cool incoming air.
 Keep the ground slightly damp — cooler underfoot, but not muddy.
 In dry climates, DIY “swamp coolers” (fans blowing over cold water or ice) can also work.
-Always keep electrical components away from water and give birds a dry retreat.
+Always keep electrical components away from water and give birds a dry retreat.5.
+Add Cooling Pads or Tiles

 Give your flock dedicated “chill zones.”
 Cooling pads designed for pets can be placed in shaded coop corners, or you can use ceramic or stone tiles that hold cold for hours.
 Chill tiles in a freezer or hose them down before placing them in the run.
+Other options:- Partially bury bricks or pavers and wet them down

 - Use sand as bedding, which stays cooler than straw and allows chickens to dig into cooler layers